Coherent-All-Sky-Monitor/vis-sim/README.md

 ## Example Usage

-See `example.ipynb` for loading and analyzing the generated visibilities, including timezone conversion and comparison with observed data.
+See `example.ipynb` for loading and analyzing the generated visibilities, including timezone conversion, frequency+time interpolation, and comparison with observed data.